JonLLL/stockapp/README.md

 watch list data/ user data is retained in database <br>
 ## features
 A model that determines weather market data determines if market is bullish or bearish <br>
-A machine learnign model that is will take a stocks pattern and match it with a chart pattern that most similarly represents it
+A machine learnign model that is will take a stocks pattern and match it with a chart pattern that most similarly represents it <br>

+### updates
+8/31 - research and flush out applicaiton purpose